SoarGroup/rosie/agent/problem-space/action/task-implementations/README.md

 ```

 **send-approach-command**
-* Internal: Change the is-reachable1 predicate on the input link to reachable1
+* Internal: Set `reachable1 is-reachable1` on the input link
 * Ai2Thor: Approach is a primitive action
 * Cozmo: Approach is a primitive action
 * Magicbot: Do custom calculations to extract-target-position and extract-object-position and first face, then drive to, the target's position